/

 What Are APIs Anyway?

 API is an acronym for Application Programming Interface.
-Through this interface, accounting information can be requested by a CRM system and/or updated by a CRM system.
+Through this interface, accounting information can be requested by and/or updated in a CRM system.

 The best way to explain what APIs do is to look at a simple example.

-Let’s say that a requirement is that CRM system displays a list of all invoices that have been sent to a customer and that a user can drill down and view the details of any sent invoice.
+Let’s say that a requirement is for the CRM system to display a list of all invoices sent to a customer, and that a user can drill down to view the details of any sent invoice.

 https://api.accounting-vendor.com/Invoices?CustomerID=cd09aa49-134d-40fb-a52b-b63c6a91d712

-In other words, go to the accounting vendor’s Invoices “endpoint” and request invoices where the accounting system CustomerID is equal to some number.
-The CRM instance would, would of course, have to first be authorized to access the accounting system instance using an authorization process such as OAuth.
+In other words, go to the accounting vendor’s Invoices endpoint and request invoices where the accounting system CustomerID is equal to some number.
+The CRM instance would, of course, have to first be authorized to access the accounting system instance using an authorization process such as OAuth.

 In this case, the accounting vendor’s Invoices endpoint would return a structured text file with header information about the customer’s invoices.
 The text file, which might be in an XML format, can be parsed out and presented in a user-friendly way to the CRM user.
 For each invoice, the user would see information such as invoice number, date sent, PO number, total, aging and paid or unpaid.

-If a user wanted to see the detail for a specific invoice, they would click a link that would fire another HTTP GET command that looked something like this:
+If a user wanted to see the details for a specific invoice, they would click a link that would fire another HTTP GET command that looked something like this:

 https://api.accounting-vendor.com/InvoiceDetail?InvoiceID=ef89aa49-764e-91fb-c56d-f63a7b91d456